|

 Specific type

-of wrappers use some scandinavian companies - they combine paper with inner
+of wrappers use some scandinavian companies - they combine paper with

 metalized foil in one wrapper.
-This method is often used for packing chocolate
+This method is often used for packing

 pieces in rolls.
-Some companies like italian Delicia also use combination
+Some companies like italian Delicia also use

 of plastic wrapper with inner metalized foil. |